Subject lead: Miss L Alexander

 Section B: Page to Stage – Realising a Performance Text (That Face, Stenham) (36 marks)

-Section C: Interpreting a Performance Text (Doctor Faustus, Marlowe) (24 marks)
+Section C: Interpreting a Performance Text (Lysistrata, Aristophanes) (24 marks)

-During this course students will continue to develop a multitude of transferable skills, including collaboration, communication, and an understanding of how to amend and refine work in order to make a smooth transition to their next level of study or employment.
+During this course students will continue to develop a multitude of transferable skills, including collaboration, communication, and an understanding of how to amend and refine work so they are able to make a smooth transition to their next level of study or employment.

 Student Leadership and Enrichment:

-Students are provided with a variety of opportunities to share their excellent work throughout the year at our Winter and Summer Creative Arts celebration events, and GCSE and A-Level showcase evenings.
-We also provide opportunities through our annual CET Celebration of Shakespeare event, and have again this year been invited to participate in the National Theatre Connections project, where the final performance takes place at the Royal and Derngate Theatre.
-Both of these events are a fantastic way of showcasing the hard work and talent of our students, and their enthusiasm for theatre.
-Throughout the year, our Drama students at different key stages are offered a range of enrichment including; Year 7 & 8 Drama club, Year 9 Drama group, one-to-one Acting coach sessions, theatre workshops, and trips to view live theatre with ‘post-show chats’ with the cast or creators.
+Students are provided with a variety of opportunities to share their excellent work throughout the year at our Winter and Summer Creative Arts celebration events and GCSE and A-Level showcase evenings.
+We also provide opportunities through our annual CET Celebration of Shakespeare event, the school musical, and KS4 & 5 drama productions.
+In addition to this this, we ensure a range of drama electives are available for students to choose throughout the year, including Stage Combat and LAMDA.
+All of these events are a fantastic way of showcasing the hard work and talent of our students, and their enthusiasm for theatre.
+Throughout the year, our Drama students at different key stages are offered a range of enrichment including; KS3 Drama group, one-to-one Acting coach sessions, theatre workshops, and trips to view live theatre with ‘post-show chats’ with the cast or creators.